Admission Requirements & Application Process

 Required Application Materials for Fall 2018:

 - Complete the online University of Oregon Graduate Application and Psychology Department Application (combined as one) will be available the first week in October 2017); select “Psychology – Doctoral” as your Major, within the College of Arts and Sciences.
 You do not have to complete the application in one sitting.
 You can continue to work on your application until your payment is made or the December 1st deadline passes.
-When you submit the application, a $70.00 non-refundable fee is collected by the Office of Admissions.
-Once submitted, you can return to your application to view the receipt of your letters of recommendation and official GRE scores.
+When you submit the application, a $70.00 non-refundable fee is collected by the Office of Admissions ($90.00 non-refundable fee for international applicants).
+Once submitted, you can return to your application to monitor the receipt of your letters of recommendation and official GRE scores.

 - Personal Statement.
 Upload as a PDF your 2-4 page document.
 This should (A) discuss your main research interests, ideas, and questions; (B) explain how your research experiences (e.g., professional work, research, volunteering) so far informs your interest and future goals; (C) state why you believe the University of Oregon is a good place for you to continue your research (and, if applicable, clinical) training; and (D) discuss how your plan of study relates to the research interests of the professors you would like to work with.

 - Three letters of recommendation.
 The online application requests contact information for each reference (name, position, institution, email).
 References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
-Throughout the application process, you can return to your application to view which letters have arrived.
+After submitting your application, you can return to your application to monitor receipt of your letters letters.

 - Official Transcripts.
 Upload as a PDF transcripts from all colleges/universities attended.
 You must also send official transcripts from all colleges/universities attended to: Office of Admissions, 1217 University of Oregon, Eugene OR 97403-1217.

 - Writing Sample.
 Upload as a PDF a recent class paper, thesis, or article.